Last Updated on May 7, 2023 by Dave Schoenbeck

 It’s important to factor in compensation when considering employee retention strategies, but not necessarily in the way that you’d think.
-Many people automatically associate a payment with salary.
-However, other types of compensation, such as benefits packages, can prove even more attractive when it comes to retaining your talent.
+Many people automatically associate a payment with a salary.
+However, other types of compensation, such as benefits packages, can prove even more attractive when retaining your talent.

 Innovative Employee Retention Strategies

 There is a correlation between employee retention and compensation.
 Still, a business owner can’t afford to keep raising wages indefinitely, especially as employees hit the top of the pay range for their position.
-Sometimes, you have to get creative if you want to stay competitive while keeping your best people.
+So sometimes, you must get creative to stay competitive while keeping your best people.

 Fortunately, you have plenty of options.
-Here are some employee retention strategies that address compensation in a sustainable, equitable way.
+Here are some employee retention strategies that address compensation sustainably and equitably.

-- First of all, you need to decide if you want to play offense or defense with compensation regarding how it stacks up with the rest of your industry.
+- First, you need to decide if you want to play offense or defense with compensation regarding how it stacks up with the rest of your industry.
 I vote for defense.
 For most small businesses, it’s best to be in the middle with your salary ranges.
 However, prepare to react quickly to competitive offers.

 - Always hire and pay for potential instead of hiring the high-priced, more experienced gunslinger.
 Then, you will have more room to mold a newer employee while saving on their salary.

 - Always be careful to maintain parity between your current employees and your new hire rates.
 If someone with you for five years finds out they’re making the same amount as the new guy, they’ll feel devalued.

 - One of the most effective employee retention strategies is introducing additional perks instead of a pay raise.
 What do your people value?
 Remote work?
 Summer hours?
 PTO?
 Cultural benefits, such as gym memberships?
 There are plenty of options on the table.